Semantic change: Examples in English

-Evolution of types
+Evolution of typologies

 A number of classification schemes have been suggested for semantic change.

 Recent overviews have been presented by Blank and Blank & Koch (1999).
 Semantic change has attracted academic discussions since ancient times, although the first major works emerged in the 19th century with Reisig (1839), Paul (1880), and Darmesteter (1887).
 Studies beyond the analysis of single words have been started with the word-field analyses of Trier (1931), who claimed that every semantic change of a word would also affect all other words in a lexical field.
 His approach was later refined by Coseriu (1964).
 Fritz (1974) introduced Generative semantics.
 More recent works including pragmatic and cognitive theories are those in Warren (1992), Dirk Geeraerts, Traugott (1990) and Blank (1997).

 A chronological list of typologies is presented below.
 Today, the most currently used typologies are those by Bloomfield (1933) and Blank (1999).